gotthardp/lorawan-server/README.md

 # Compact LoRaWAN Server

-Integrates both the network-server and the application-server.
+Open-source LoRaWAN Server that integrates both the network-server and the application-server.
 This is useful for application providers that operate their own LoRaWAN network, or for device and application developers.

 The server:
  * Communicates with remote LoRaWAN gateways.
 It currently supports: